-Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Devel lopment ED1 - Employment Growth The Council will work with landowners and business representatives and will produce an updated Economic Development Strategy which, in conjunction with land use policies, will ensure economic development in appropriate locations.
+Policy Implementation and Delivery Potential Risk Risk Mitigation Monitoring Economic Devel opment ED1 - Employment Growth The Council will work with landowners and business representatives and will produce an updated Economic Development Strategy which, in conjunction with land use policies, will ensure economic development in appropriate locations.
 Sustainable economic growth where high value skills enhancement meets local employment opportunities is not achieved.
 The Council support the delivery of priorities in the Economic Development Strategy which is updated regularly to reflect the local economic climate and local employment opportunities.
 The Council supports the development of numerous projects which seek to achieve sustainable economic growth and increase local employment opportunities such as the enhancement of the District's commercial centres, the development of a skills training academy; and the enhancement of London Southend Airport.
 Employment levels in the District will be used as an indication of success.
-The proportion of employment development within 30 minutes public transport time is recorded as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
-The Council will also monitor the total amount of additional employment floorspace by type and employment land available by type as part of the Annual Monitoring Report or other reporting mechanism, as appropriate.
-Data will be monitored according the national Single Data List where necessary.

-Deleted: NI 171: New business registration rate.¶ NI 172: Percentage of small businesses in an area showing employment growth.¶ NI 175: Access to services and facilities by public transport, walking and cycling.¶ Core Indicators

-Deleted: BD1: Total amount of additional employment floorspace - by type.¶ BD2: Total Amount of employment floorspace on previously developed land - by type.¶ BD3: Employment land available - by type.¶ BD4: Total amount of floorspace for 'town centre uses'.
+The proportion of employment development within 30 minutes public transport time is recorded as part of the Annual Monitoring Report.
+National Indicators NI 171: New business registration rate.
+NI 172: Percentage of small businesses in an area showing employment growth.
+NI 175: Access to services and facilities by public transport, walking and cycling.
+Core Indicators BD1: Total amount of additional employment floorspace - by type.
+BD2: Total Amount of employment floorspace on previously developed land - by type.
+BD3: Employment land available - by type.
+BD4: Total amount of floorspace for 'town centre uses'.